-Beni – A Color Fascinate People Throughout the Ages
+Beni – A Color Fascinates People Throughout the Ages

 Beni is the minute amount of red pigment contained in safflower petals.
 Beni has charmed people with its vivid color and, since ancient times, been used in dyes and makeup goods, as well as paint, medicine, symbols to dispel evil, and much, much more.